Ron McCartney

+Ronnie L. McCartney (born July 20, 1954) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Tennessee Volunteers, earning outstanding defensive player of the game honors in the 1974 Liberty Bowl.

+Career

-Ronnie L. McCartney (born July 20, 1954) is a former American football linebacker.
-After playing college football as a defensive end at the University of Tennessee, he was drafted by the Los Angeles Rams with the 53rd pick of the 2nd round of the 1976 NFL Draft.
+After playing college football as a defensive end at the University of Tennessee, he was selected by the Los Angeles Rams with the 53rd overall pick in the second round of the 1976 NFL draft.
 He spent the entire 1976 season with the Rams on the injured reserve list.
 After the Rams waived him before the 1977 season, he was picked up by the Falcons.
 He spent three seasons as a linebacker for the Falcons, playing in 45 games from 1977 through 1979.
 He recovered four fumbles during his career.
 The Falcons cut him before the 1980 season.

-McCartney was named the outstanding defensive player of the 1974 Liberty Bowl with the University of Tennessee Volunteers.